PRiehle1/Opinion_Dynamics/Final_Results_Thesis/Estimation_Final_Folder_28_09_22/Models_Final/Readme.txt

-This folder contains the estimates from the Estimation.
+This folder contains the estimates for the Models.

 Each folder consists of: the estimators for the specific model, the LogL, the initial estimates and two variance calculation.
 In the thesis var_opg is schown

-Each file should be written as follows:
+Each file is to be read as follows:
 Column:
 	Column 1: Estimator for nu
 	Column 2: Estimator for alpha 0